 Conference proceedings will be submitted for inclusion in the IEEE Xplore® Digital Library, a powerful resource for the discovery of science.
 Authors whose papers fall into technical fields such as electrical and electronics engineering, telecommunications, etc., can choose this option as their publishing platform.

 International Journal of Applied Earth Observation and Geoinformation by Elsevier

-- Author (researcher) should submit an abstract file (paper summary) through our online system before the abstract submission deadline.
+- The author should prepare and submit an Abstract (250 300 words) through the website and before the abstract submission deadline.

 - The abstract should clearly state the purpose, results, and conclusions of the work to be described in the final paper.

-- The author can use/download abstract writing template to submit the abstract file accordingly (please download from the link provided below).
+- The author can use/download an abstract writing template to submit the abstract file accordingly.

 Step 2: Abstract Review

 - Upon submission, an abstract will undergo a preliminary evaluation process by members of our scientific committee.

 -A relevant topic of the conference should be proposed with clear writing, aims, and objectives of the study clearly presented and sound literature and methodology of the work.